Overview of aliases

 HTTPS websites

 If you create an alias for a website that uses HTTPS, the alias must match the website's hostname.
 You may receive connection errors if the alias does not match the website's hostname exactly.
+The alias is used during TLS negotiation.
+If the alias does not match the certificate, the TLS handshake fails.

 For example, if you want to create an alias to connect to https://www.hashicorp.com, you must name the alias www.hashicorp.com.